Hamza-asm/Data-Science-Analytics-Projects-Cycle-2/Task 1 Predict Employee Attrition/README.md

    - Scatter plots or grouped barplots for key pairs.

 5. **Model Building and Explainability:**
-   - Train classification models (Random Forest, Logistic Regression).
+   - Train classification model (Random Forest).
    - Evaluate performance using metrics and confusion matrix.
    - Use SHAP for feature importance and explainability.